Bachelor of Arts

 Why Earn Your Bachelor’s in History Degree with National University?

 There are many reasons our students find fulfilling careers with their BAs in History.

 Dedicated Faculty: Students learn from a student-focused, dedicated and accomplished faculty of actively engaged scholarly researchers, published authors, and thought-leaders in their respective focus areas with all holders of at least a master’s degree or Ph.D. in history.

 Curriculum: Additionally, National University’s in-depth and interesting curriculum in U.S. and world history covers a variety of specialties and applications, featuring a capstone experience where students can develop their own portfolio-worthy research project.
 This can equip students with specialized and marketable skills that can be applied to any career interest.

 Availability: The ability to earn your degree on your own schedule enhances the accessibility of the program and its resources to busy adult learners.

 As a graduate of National University’s Bachelor of Arts in History, you’ll understand how to:

 - Demonstrate knowledge of U.S. and world history.

 - Analyze a variety of primary sources.

-- Analyze secondary sources for their argument and use of supporting evidence, including how the argument may be influenced by the incompleteness of evidence or by biases that are part of surviving evidence.
+- Analyze secondary sources for their argument and use of supporting evidence.